jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 ## **The Science of Enlightenment**

-Modern **noetic science** studies human consciousness by blending objective tools with subjective spiritual experience.
+Modern **noetic science** studies human consciousness.
 The word **noēsis** means direct inner knowing—another form of enlightenment.

+In this disciplane,  **the brain may act as a receiver** or filter **rather than the sole source of knowledge**.
+Logically, **the brain may not have space** for the knowledge it obtains.

 IMO, this **parallels what the Spirit, the Holy Ghost, the Power of God, the Living Water**:
 **revelation that enlightens both mind and heart.**

-This **light is external to us**.
-The capacity is beyond self,
+The Halo, or **light is external to us**.
+The capacity we have for knowlege is **beyond self**.

+- **The glory of God is intelligence, or, in other words, light and truth**
+- Whosoever drinketh of the water that I shall give him shall never thirst;
+but **the water that I shall give him shall be in him a well of water springing up into everlasting life**.
+- **I will tell you in your mind and in your heart, by the Holy Ghost… Now this is the spirit of revelation.**”

 ---